 This type of course gives students the option of attending sessions in the classroom, participating remotely, or doing both.
-Please note that the midterms and final examination require GPRC onsite attendance in the classroom.
+Please note that the group presentation, midterm, and final examination require GPRC onsite attendance in the classroom.

 GPRC reserves the right to change the delivery mode.